jgerstmayr/EXUDYN/docs/RST/RigidBodyAndJointsTutorial.rst

   degree of freedom         = 2

-which clearly shows the 5 redundant constraints, which will lead to a solver failure.
+which clearly shows the 5 redundant constraints, which will lead to a solver failure (except for the \ ``EigenDense``\  solver, see there).
 In practical cases, redundant constraints may be much more involved, but can be detected in this way.

 A graphical representation of the internal structure of the model can be shown using the command \ ``DrawSystemGraph``\ :